Body Odor During Pregnancy: Symptoms, Causes & Home Remedies

 • Maintain vaginal hygiene by washing with just water.
 It helps in maintaining pH levels and healthy bacteria in the vagina.

-• Use a doctor-approved perfume, fragrance, deodorant, or antiperspirant to smell better.
+• Use natural, gentle, doctor-approved perfume, fragrance, deodorant, or antiperspirant to smell better.
 However, avoid using OTC agents during pregnancy to avoid any adverse effects on the fetus.
 You can also use baby wipes to wipe off the sweat from the armpits, under the breasts, and the bikini area to minimize the stink.

 protip_icon Quick tip